VishalNadig/BELIV/docs/installation.rst

 ROS2 Galactic Installation
 """"

-To use the software, first install ROS2 Galactic on your Ubuntu 20.04 desktop environment running in the VirtualBox by running these commands:
+To use the software, first install ROS2 Galactic on your Ubuntu 20.04 desktop environment.
 .. code-block:: console

    sudo apt install software-properties-common